mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 **Question**: When no side is obscure - that's when all things are buddhas.

 **Katagiri**: Yeah; behind, anyway.
 In other words, all sentient beings are behind you, always supporting.
 We are always going in front.
 But we have a back.
 But we don't see the back, you know; we always see the front, what's going on.
 But we always ignore the back.
 The back is huge.
 So, "the other sentient beings are obscure" means "with a back," in other words, behind you, and then supporting.
-Even though you don't like crying, "Oh, go ahead, go ahead," in many ways. [group laughter]
+Even though you don't like crying, "Oh, go ahead, go ahead," in many ways. *[Laughter.]*

 That's spiritual teacher.
 If you become a spiritual teacher, you must be like that.
 You cannot be a front.
 If you become a front person, if you become a person in front, it's trouble maker.
 So if you become a spiritual teacher, you must be always a person of behind.
 But, it really helps.